 Far from being and esoteric and impractical theological question, a proper understanding of the constitution of man has far reaching implications. … Continue reading

 I don’t have a history of successful New Year’s resolutions.
 I count only two that have been successful in any meaningful way.
 The first was a weights workout resolution during college that lasted 8 months before carpal tunnel syndrome knocked me off pace for 14+ years and counting.
-The second was a vague but determined resolution to “be happier” the following year that had no hope of succeeding – except that God hijacked it and used it to bring me to repentance and faith in Christ by leading me through it into church attendance and being captivated by God’s word.… Continue reading
+The second was a vague but determined resolution to “be happier” the following year that had no hope of succeeding – except that God hijacked it and used it to bring me to repentance and faith in Christ by leading me through it into church attendance and being captivated by God’s word.
+Certainly I rejoice in this, but it wasn’t at all in line with what I had planned!… Continue reading

 My wife and I have regular discussions about Bible study.
 We both attended Moody Bible Institute and therefore have a good foundation on how to study God precious Word.
 But not everyone has this privilege.
 May, if not most, Christians have never been to a Bible college and therefore church and discipleship are the only training they have to do Bible study.
 So how can they (you!) get the most out of Bible study?